0phoff/topcraft/README.md

 <dd>

 Tool to benchmark timings.
-This tool use the `Time` class to measure your code executions multiple times and report the best and average results.
+This tool uses the `Time` class to measure your code executions multiple times and report the best and average results.

 </dd>